 Brancepeth Castle is a lovely parkland course, set in historic surroundings.
-The castle dates back to Anglo-Saxon days, and has been home to the Dobson family for the last 25 years.
+The castle dates back to Anglo-Saxon days, unfortunately the club did not have the finances to buy it when it came to market in the early 1980s, and so it has been the castellated home of the Dobson family ever since.
 St Brandon’s Parish Church, dating back to Norman times, is located near the 18th green.
-Sadly, the church was devastated by fire in 1998, but thankfully it has since been restored.
+Sadly, the church was devastated by fire in 1998 but has since been restored.

 The rolling fairways of Brancepeth are immaculately maintained.
 The course measures 6,300 yards, so it’s not overly long by today’s standards, but the lowly par of 70, provides a stern test for many leading amateurs.
 Brancepeth has played host to the final of the English County Championships, the Ladies British Open Amateur Stroke Play Championship and the English Ladies Amateur Championship.

-There is a great deal of variation to the holes, and the famous deep ravine, cutting through the course makes for exciting golf.
+There is a great deal of variation to the holes, and the famous deep ravine, cutting through the course on eight of the holes makes for exciting – and at times terrifying – golf.
 The suspended walkways, crossing the ravine, are a challenge in their own right.
-Especially if you are nervous about heights!
+Especially if you are acrophobic!

 Brancepeth Castle is an exhilarating parkland course played across good turf on the outskirts of Durham.